up42/up42-py/docs/30-second-example.md

 # Run a test job to query data availability and check the configuration.
 test_job = workflow.test_job(input_parameters, track_status=True)
 ```

+Finally, the job run is added by passing the input parameters and enabling the tracking status feature for having status logs of our workflow.
+The last two lines download our resulting images and display them in the notebook interface.

 ```python
 # Run the actual job.